carpentries-incubator/git-novice-branch-pr/_episodes/07-branches.md

 - "How can I work in parallel using branches?"
 objectives:
 - "Understand why branches are useful for:"
-- "working on separate tasks in the same repository concurrently"
+- "*working on separate tasks in the same repository concurrently*"
-- "trying multiple solutions to a problem"
+- "*trying multiple solutions to a problem*"
-- "check-pointing versions of code"
+- "*check-pointing versions of code*"
-- "Merge branches back into the master"
+- "Merge branches back into the master branch"
 keypoints:
 - "Branches can be useful for developing while keeping the main line static."
 ---